Protected DataChain & BlockChain (Pro)

 }

-Note: The datachain only allow data that is stored as a value (structs) and not as a reference (classes).
-This ensures that the list elements cannot be indirectly manipulated by you, which would lead to an accidental integrity problem, even if it is meant to be.
+Note: The data chain only allows data that is stored as a value (structs) and not as a reference (classes).
+This ensures that the list elements cannot be indirectly manipulated by you, which would otherwise lead to an accidental integrity problem, even if it were intended.
 However, you can of course also allow data by reference if you wish.

 BlockChain

-A blockchain can be compared to a datachain that connects blocks in a continuous sequence.
+A blockchain can be compared to a data chain that connects blocks in a continuous sequence.
 Each block within this chain records transactions, containing the actual data.
-And this is where it differs from a datachain.
-The datachain is used as a local in memory data store.
-But the blockchain can synchronize its transactions with a remote source to retrieve and upload data while maintaining the integrity of the blockchain.
+And this is where it differs from a data chain: the data chain is used as a local in-memory data store, while the blockchain can synchronize its transactions with a remote source to retrieve and upload data while maintaining the integrity of the blockchain.

 AntiCheat provides two built-in classes for remote synchronization that are based on a shared interface.
-This enables you for easy extension or customization for your own use case.
+This enables you to easily extend or customize them for your own use case.

 - FileSynchronizer: Represents a synchronizer that is responsible for synchronizing a BlockChain with a file on the local file storage.